-- Signal Coordination - Developing and implementing new signal synchronization timing parameters based on current travel patterns, and federal and state traffic signal timing mandates and guidance, including but not limited to the Manual on Uniform Traffic Control Devices (MUTCD) - Monitor, maintain (minimum quarterly/maximum monthly) and/or regularly improve the newly implemented signal synchronization timing and parameters for the remainder of the project - "Before" and "after" studies for the project comparing travel times, average speeds, ratio of green lights passed to red lights stopped (greens per red), average stops per mile, and emissions of greenhouse gases
+- Developing and implementing new signal synchronization timing parameters based on current travel patterns, and federal and state traffic signal timing mandates and guidance, including but not limited to the Manual on Uniform Traffic Control Devices (MUTCD) - Monitor, maintain (minimum quarterly/maximum monthly) and/or regularly improve the newly implemented signal synchronization timing and parameters for the remainder of the project

+• "Before" and "after" studies for the project comparing travel times, average speeds, ratio of green lights passed to red lights stopped (greens per red), average stops per mile, and emissions of greenhouse gases

 In addition to developing optimized signal timing, a project may include other improvements as long as they contribute to the goal of multi-agency signal synchronization of corridors throughout Orange County.
-These improvements are restricted to the signal synchronization project limits but may include traffic signalized intersections on intersecting corridors where new optimized timing has occurred within the past three years; maximum distance for either direction from crossing arterial intersection in 2,700 feet.
-Gap closure communications links that are installed from a central location and/or communications hub to the project corridor are eligible.
-All improvements must be designed to enhance the specific project.
-The following are a list of potentially eligible items as part of a signal coordination project:
+These improvements are restricted to the signal synchronization project limits but may include synchronization with traffic signalized intersections within 2,700 feet from either direction of the project corridor.
+These offset signals; however, will not be counted towards the total number of signals on the project (for implementation of timing plans only). <communication text moved to Selection Criteria section>All improvements must be designed to enhance the specific project.
+Expenditures related to the design of systems, permitting, and environmental clearance are eligible for funding.